YevBor/mesto/README.md

 The main purpose of the project is to learn how responsive layout works on different devices The functionality of this project includes HTML, CSS and JS.

-Implementing JS into the code, for open Popup and form validation.
+Implemented JS into the code, created new two Classes.

 **Mesto**